Sal-ma76/My-Cupids-Game/README.md

 # Cupid's Game

 ## Overview
 Cupid's Game is a fun and interactive web-based game where players collect hearts to score points.
-The objective is to collect as many hearts as possible before reaching a score of 5.
+The objective is to reach a score of 5 to win.

 ## Project Structure
 ```